ocadwebxr/ocadu-open-webxr/README.md

 ### Staging Point Clouds

 At this time, only point clouds in PLY format are supported.
-Preloading tags are not supported for point clouds.
 An example is provided in our Gallery Template.

 ```
 <!-- Point cloud
-src - Hyperlink to PLY asset
+src - Hyperlink or preloading tag to PLY asset
 scale - Scale of cloud (x,y,z)
 position - Position of cloud from origin (x,y,z)
 rotation - Euler rotation of cloud (x,y,z)
 size - Size of points in cloud
 -->
 <a-pointcloud
-        src="YYYY
+        src="#YYYY
         scale="1 1 1"
         position="0 0 0"
         rotation="0 0 0"